saastechacademy/foundation/project-ideas/order-ledger/createSalesOrderV2.md

 > - Designs reflect the assumption that order items will always be exploded.

 > TODO
-> - Support to create product if it doesn't exist
+> - Support to create a dummy product for non-existing Shopify product
-> - Support related to tips/donations

 ## Shopify Connector
 Shopify connector would produce a periodic created orders feed since last run time with following fields,